 The security parameters consist of a single authentication key, a single privacy (encryption) key, SNMPv3 boot count and engine time.
-Within PacketCable, SNMPv3 authentication MUST always be turned on.
-In addition, SNMPv3 privacy MAY also be used (it can be turned off by selecting a NULL encryption transform).
+SNMPv3 privacy can be turned off by selecting a NULL encryption transform.

 The DOI value for SNMPv3 MUST be set to 2.